Health and Social Care Board: Transforming Your Care

 Transforming Your Care was a review of health and social care commissioned in 2011 by then Health Minister Edwin Poots and published in December 2011.
-The Health and Social Care Board are responsible for 72 of 99 recommendations made in the report.
+The Health and Social Care Board was responsible for 72 of 99 recommendations made in the report.

-Potential Abolition
+Abolition

 In March 2016, then health minister Simon Hamilton announced that the Health and Social Care Board would be abolished and that commissioning responsibilities would be transferred directly to the Department of Health.
 His decision was met with criticism from both politicians and health professionals.
-Currently, the Board is still in position and no further plans for its future have been made.
+The functions of the board were transferred to the Department of Health on 1 April 2022.